-Original Run: April 5, 2020 - June 21, 2020 Number of Episodes: 12 Genre: Comedy, Fantasy, Harem, Isekai, Romance Based on the Series Created: Satoru Yamaguchi and Nami Hidaka
+Original Run: April 5, 2020 - June 21, 2020 Number of Episodes: 12 Genre: Comedy, Fantasy, Harem, Isekai, Romance Based on the Series Created By: Satoru Yamaguchi and Nami Hidaka

 ***Warning, the following may contain spoilers for My Next Life as a Villainess: All Routes Lead to Doom.
 Reader discretion is advised.***

 When she was young, Catarina Claes (voiced by Maaya Uchida) was shaping up to be a horrid villainess.
-Then one day, she had an accident that caused her to remember memories of her previous life as a teenage otaku who loved to play dating sims.
-In fact, the world she is living in now is identical to her past self’s favorite title, Fortune Lover’s, and her current life would transform into the role of the game’s bad guy.
+Then one day, she had an accident that caused her to remember her previous life as a teenage otaku who loved to play dating sims.
+The world she is living in now is identical to her past self’s favorite title, Fortune Lover’s, and her current life would transform into the role of the game’s bad guy.

 Unfortunately, that would mean Catarina is doomed to either exile or death.
 Fortunately, Catarina’s in-depth knowledge of Fortune Lover might be able to prevent such a fate.

 Catarina immediately begins to befriend the people her video game incarnation would one day torment.
-So, instead of becoming the big baddie, Catarina is turning into the admired protagonist of her own story.
+So, instead of becoming the big baddie, Catarina is becoming the admired protagonist of her own story.

 Where Ascendance of a Bookworm and Villainess differed was in their respective scopes.
 Ascendance was much larger in what it wanted to attempt; there was a sense of great destiny to everything that transpired.
-Villainess, on the other hand, was – for the lack of a better phrase – a straightforward harem anime.
+On the other hand, Villainess was – for the lack of a better phrase – a straightforward harem anime.

-Now, I will return to the thing I just said, but before that, there is something I want to mention.
+Now, I will return to what I just said, but I want to mention something before that.
 I’m not sure if it was intentional, but Villainess’s character designs, I thought, fit well with the setting.
-Main character Catarina Claes’s appearance didn’t have the flash or sparkle of a protagonist from a dating simulation game.
-She looked like a side-character, which, I guess, would be a negative for other shows.
-However, in this case, I’m considering it to be a smart detail since Catarina was originally a side character, and the game Fortune Lover’s actual protagonist looked the part of a heroine when she made her appearance in this series.
+Main character, Catarina Claes appearance didn’t have the flash or sparkle of a protagonist from a dating simulation game.
+She looked like a side character, which, I guess, would be a negative for other shows.
+However, I’m considering it a smart detail in this case since Catarina was originally a side character.
+The game Fortune Lover’s actual protagonist looked the part of a heroine when she made her appearance in this series.

 Getting back on track, Villainess was a harem anime and a decent one at that.
 This series did everything you should expect from a standout story from this genre.
 The harem-center (Catarina) was exciting, and it was clear why other characters would fall for her.
 Conversely, the harem-routes each had a legitimate claim at being the choice for the center.
-This latter part was particularly impressive since Villainess had quite a lot of harem-routes Catarina could have gone down.
+This latter part was particularly impressive since Villainess had many harem-routes Catarina could have gone down.

 This series was at its best when it was building up the harem.
 For the first few episodes, before the events seen in Fortune Lover, it was fun to see Catarina grow close with the many different characters.
 This then continued later in the show when Catarina reached the point in her life that corresponded to the game.

-This chain of events, though well-done, wasn’t anything special in of itself; I have seen plenty of other harem anime be as equally solid as this was.
+This chain of events, though well-done, wasn’t anything special in itself; I have seen plenty of other harem anime be as equally solid as this was.
 What separated Villainess was the make-up of Catarina’s harem routes.
-If she were to ultimately choose a direction, Catarina’s partner could have been anyone, be them rich, poor, shy, outgoing, male, or female.
-Each route was their own character, and yet, it made sense why they would all be attracted to Catarina’s kindhearted and welcoming personality.
+If she were to choose a direction ultimately, Catarina’s partner could have been anyone, be they rich, poor, shy, outgoing, male, or female.
+Each route was their character, yet it made sense why they would all be attracted to Catarina’s kindhearted and welcoming personality.

 If nothing else, Villainess should be considered a benchmark for other harem anime.
-If you want to know how this type of story can be done well, you need only look at this show.
+If you want to know how this type of story is possible, you need only look at this show.
 This series put all its emphasis on how the characters acted towards one another.
 Simple human decency, rather than attractiveness or bust size, is far more enduring.

-From what I can tell, it appears Villainess is scheduled to receive a second season sometime in 2021.
+From what I can tell, it appears Villainess will receive a second season sometime in 2021.
 That may be intriguing, but I do have one question.

-What I am about to say is a bit of a spoiler, but I feel it does need to be brought up.
-This series reached the conclusion of Fortune Lover, like, we saw the ultimate result.
+What I am about to say is a bit of a spoiler, but I feel it needs bringing up.
+This series reached the conclusion of Fortune Lover like we saw the ultimate result.
 Where do you go from there?
 Sure, the story can now focus on building up the harem and bringing the characters even closer, but that would sort of defeat the purpose of the show, or, at least, what the title suggests.

 A second season probably would have had a lot of material to work with had this installment not rushed the ending as it did.
 Villainess’s finale was not a good one.